 Some of the causes of vision changes post-pregnancy include:

 Preeclampsia is a condition that occurs during pregnancy.
 In this condition, a woman has high blood pressure and her kidneys function abnormally.
-High blood pressure during pregnancy may make you sensitive to light and hence you may have blurred vision.
+High blood pressure during pregnancy can cause CNS irritation or cerebral oedema and, hence, you may have blurred vision.
 It is recommended that you visit your gynaecologist to keep your blood pressure in check.

 2. Gestational Diabetes